Submit our quick form and get quotes now!

-Cleaning stains, paint or discolouration from surfaces can be difficult, especially if they’re quite stuck in.
+Removing stains, paint or discolouration streaks from surfaces can be difficult, especially if they’re quite stuck in.
 There are plenty of methods and potential solutions on the market for dealing with them.
-Sandblasting has long been used as a solution to combat set-in stains, or in situations where paint needs to be stripped from the surface its on.
+Sandblasting has long been used as a solution to combat set-in stains, or in situations where the paint needs to be stripped from the surface it's on.

 This abrasive method has come under criticism for a variety of reasons, and more recently contractors and entrepreneurs have begun working with a dustless sandblasting and soda blasting method.
 If you’re curious about these methods but not exactly sure what they are or where to start, read on for more information!

 Sandblasting is an overarching term that is used to describe the process of abrasive blasting.
-This means applying an abrasive material to a surface or object at a very high pressure.
+This means applying an abrasive material to a surface or object at very high pressure.
 Although it is popularly referred to as "sandblasting," there are various options for blasting materials.
 These include glass beads, soda (bicarbonate), walnut shells, and coconut shells.
 However, in this section, we are going to be discussing traditional sandblasting.

 In the case of traditional sandblasting, a finely ground material called silica sand is used to scrape off and clean the chosen surface of rust, paint, stains and so on.
-An air-powered pressure gun is used, and the chosen material is fired out at a high impact towards the surface you’re hoping to deal with.
+An air-powered pressure gun is used, and the chosen material is fired out at a high impact toward the surface you’re hoping to deal with.

 Concerning the device itself, there are three different types of sandblasters on the market and these are gravity-fed, pressure blasters and syphon sandblasters.
 The latter of the three is most commonly used by contractors or around the home to clean and strip small or large surfaces.
 The syphon sandblaster operates in such a way that the sand itself can be reused multiple times, and for this reason, this option is the most cost-effective.

 Another reason that this job is best left for the outdoors is that it often causes heat buildup and sparks, which sometimes leads to warping the surface you're working on.
 Therefore, in concentrated areas, it can be highly dangerous.
-In some municipalities, cities or provinces, sandblasting is actually illegal.
+In some municipalities, cities or provinces, sandblasting is illegal.
 This is due to both the health side effects it has as well as the dangerous waste produced as a result.
 If you're working with this method, make sure it's not banned in your region before diving into the project!

-This substance is granulated in a specific way and applied at a very high pressure, in the same process as traditional sandblasting.
-Soda blasting works to remove contaminants like rust or buildup while also being able to smooth down surfaces.
+This substance is granulated in a specific way and applied at very high pressure, in the same process as conventional sandblasting.
+Sodablasting works to remove contaminants like rust or buildup while also being able to smooth down surfaces.
 Bear in mind that soda blasting actually shatters on impact and thus, is much gentler than sandblasting.

 First and foremost, soda blasting is an eco-friendly practice as the substance is biodegradable.
-This is a huge pull over traditional sandblasting, which is arguably bad for the environment.
+This is a huge pull over standard sandblasting, which is arguably bad for the environment.
 As mentioned, the process is gentle and will not cause materials to corrode or warp as is the case with sandblasting.
-You might not have guessed, but soda blasting actually works quicker than industrial hydro-blasting to remove grease and paint.
+You might not have guessed, but soda blasting works quicker than industrial hydro-blasting to remove grease and paint.
 Again, this is also a non-toxic and water-soluble substance and therefore can be safely used inside the home.
 Not only this but due to the nature of the substance, it has a very easy cleanup process.

 The major con of soda blasting is the cost, as the running costs of soda blasting are much higher than traditional sandblasting.
 In some instances, the soda blasting process will leave a white film behind and this could hurt any plants or vegetation in the area.
 Lastly, when it comes to storing the material used in the process, there is a restricted time for storage as it may begin to clump together.
-With all this in mind, we’d still argue that the pros definitely outweigh the cons when it comes to soda blasting!
+With all this in mind, we’d still argue that the pros outweigh the cons when it comes to soda blasting!

 As with soda blasting, dustless blasting is much gentler and thus, can be considered non-abrasive.
-Although it’s not fully environmentally friendly, it is not as harsh as traditional sandblasting.
+Although it’s not fully environmentally friendly, it is not as harsh as conventional sandblasting.
 Since this method isn’t as messy, it is also possible to perform dustless blasting in small spaces or indoors as well as simultaneously alongside other work.